PrefectHQ/prefect/docs/guides/webhooks.md

 </div>

-If you are concerned that your webhook endpoint may have been compromised, use `rotate` to generate a new, random endpoint
+Use `rotate` to generate a new, random endpoint if you're concerned your webhook endpoint was compromised:

 <div class="terminal">